FlexMeasures/flexmeasures/documentation/api/introduction.rst

         "horizon": "PT6H"
     }

-This message implies that the entire prognosis was made at 7:00 AM UTC.
+This message implies that the entire prognosis was made at 7:45 AM UTC, i.e. 6 hours before the end of the time interval.
 Alternatively, a rolling horizon can be stated as an ISO 8601 repeating time interval:

 .. code-block:: json